Afghanistan: UN envoy urges Taliban to halt attacks on cities | DW | 06.08.2021

 The diplomat questioned whether the Taliban had the interests of civilians at heart saying: "A party that was genuinely committed to a negotiated settlement would not risk so many civilian casualties, because it would understand that the process of reconciliation will be more challenging the more blood is shed."

+Senior US diplomat Jeffrey DeLaurentis echoed calls for a halt to the offensive saying a political solution would protect people and preserve infrastructure.
+"The Taliban must hear from the international community that we will not accept a military takeover of Afghanistan or a return of the Taliban's Islamic Emirate," he said.

+Vassily Nebenzia who is Russia's UN Ambassador expressed his concern at the level of deterioration.
+"With the withdrawal of foreign forces, the outlook looks grim."
+He added that "the prospects of slipping into full scale and protracted civil war, unfortunately, is a stark reality,"

-The European Union condemned the Taliban's latest deadly attacks in Afghanistan and demanded "an urgent, comprehensive and permanent ceasefire."
+The European Union has been among those condemning the Taliban's deadly attacks in and demanded "an urgent, comprehensive and permanent ceasefire."

+Hannah Neumann, a member of the German Green Party and European lawmaker, told DW that the EU needs to play a role in helping Afghan refugees.

+She urged the bloc and the international community at large to do more to support the people of Afghanistan now that troops have been withdrawn.

 The open meeting was requested by the Afghan government as worsening security and humanitarian crises envelop the country.
 The Taliban have managed to take control of vast parts of the countryside.